koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 You can think of this like `ReactDOM` object.

 `render` function receives a ReactElement and `rootPath`.
-We'd like to use `rootPath` in the host config, so we store it in the container info.
+We'd like to use `rootPath` in the host config, so we store it in the container.

 Before rendering, we remove the all files under the rootPath, which is a very dangerous operation so be careful to use this renderer.
 I'll make the implementation more safe.